country profile

 Country profile

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
-Gender parity leans toward boys in secondary pathways, signalling persistent barriers for girls.
+Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

 Key insights

-• Scores range from Governance (39.4) to Access & Parity (5.0), reflecting variation across dimensions.
+Scores range from Innovation (40.3) to Access & Parity (5.0), reflecting variation across dimensions.

 Regional peers: East Asia & Pacific